 If one word could describe her work it would be the word "Diverse" — That includes work as well as studio spaces.
 Some pots are meant to be used and some pots are nonfunctional.
 Avis makes pots for birds and flowers and pots for people and pets.
 Some pots are for decorating homes.
 Any of these pots might be high temperature fired stoneware or lower temperature fired Raku or Saggar pieces.

 Diversity in the creative environment is very much part of the process.
 Avis has a studio at home at Honey Hill Farm in Granby, CT.
-She also participates in a pottery cooperative called Expressions Pottery Workshop in E. Granby, CT., where she teaches adult classes.
+She also participates in a pottery cooperative called Expressions Pottery Workshop in E. Granby, CT., where she taught adult classes.

 Avis participates annually in Granby Artists Open Studios, Granby, CT.
 She was awarded a 2002 Individual Artist Fellowship from the Greater Hartford Arts Council, Hartford, CT.
 Her work is represented in the permanent collection of the Slater Museum in Norwich, CT.

 Granby Artists Association, Inc., Granby, CT – www.granbyartists.org

 Expressions Pottery Workshop, E. Granby, CT - www.expressionspottery.com